Skip to main content.

 The MIDI protocol is a serial data communications protocol using on a "current loop" physical layer, and using a Baud rate of 31250 bps.
 This article shows the electronics needed to convert between current loop and the RS232 signal levels.
 The circuit can be connected directly to the RS232 port of the H0420 MP3 player.
 In the second part, the article covers the "software protocol" of MIDI and develops a simple script to send and receive MIDI commands.

-The programmable MP3 player has digital I/O pins with TTL-level output.
+Both the programmable MP3 player model H0420 and the Starling audio player have digital I/O pins with TTL-level output.
 This note describes how you can get more power (and/or a higher output voltage) from the I/O pins.

 A voltage inverter circuit